Aryan Brigade: First Aryan Brigade

 The DC Universe's version of the Aryan Nation is a white supremacist terrorist organization that created a designer virus which would attack and destroy "non-white" DNA in humans.
 They were secretly led by U.S. Senator Sanders Hotchkins.
-When several noted chemists began disappearing, they drew the FBI's attention.
+When several noted chemists disappeared, they drew the FBI's attention.
 The FBI contacted Hannibal Martin, the Justice League Task Force's liaison, and the Martian Manhunter assembled a covert team to infiltrate the terrorists.
 While undercover, Hourman was forced to use his powers and drew the attention of the Aryan Nation's superhuman enforcers who call themselves the Aryan Brigade.
 Thanks to Blind Faith's mental powers, the Aryan Brigade was able to uncover and surprise the Task Force.
 They captured all but Hourman who returned to free them.
 In the meantime, the Nation had readied its virus for delivery into the atmosphere.
 J'onn followed the rocket and forced it to detonate in space.
 All members of the organization were subsequently arrested.

 Following this, the Aryan Brigade's members were recruited by the Overmaster to be part of his new Cadre.
 Golden Eagle II and Heatmonger popped up in one of the incarnations of the Suicide Squad.

 In Infinite Crisis, Iron Cross was seen as a member of Alexander Luthor Jr.'s Secret Society of Super Villains where he is among those who took part in the Battle of Metropolis.

 One Year Later, Iron Cross was seen amongst the recent incarnation of the Injustice League.

 Heatmonger and Iron Cross were among the villains transported to another world in Salvation Run.
 Iron Cross was killed by the Joker.
 Heatmonger is used by Lex Luthor as a power source for a teleportation device, and is seemingly killed when it self-destructs.

 Blind Faith and Backlash appear as part of a group of villains seeking to avoid being sent to the prison planet.